Nicolelam8891/tic_tac_toe_game_NGL/README.md

 - It took me a little bit longer to figure out the logic to calculate and update the scores
 - This was the first time I used confetti and it was very exciting to implement
 - My daughter loves to play with this
-- I learned a lot creating this app, I am new to the coding world so repetition and coding more frequently has helped me learn more!
+- I learned a lot creating this app, I am new to the coding world so repetition and coding more frequently has helped me learn more

 ## Tech
 - Javascript